pwntester/octo.nvim/README.md

 ## PR review
 - Open the PR (eg: `Octo pr list` or `Octo pr edit XXX`)
-- Start a review with `Octo review start`
+- Start a review with `Octo review start` or resume a pending review with `Octo review resume`
 - Quickfix will be populated with the changed files
 - Change quickfix entries with `]q` and `[q` or by selecting an entry in the quickfix window
 - Add comments with `<space>ca` or `:OctoAddReviewComment` on single or multiple lines
 - Add suggestions with `<space>sa` or `:OctoAddReviewSuggestion` on single or multiple lines
+- Edit comments/suggestions with `<space>ce`
 - A new split will open.
 Enter the comment and save it (`:w`).
 Optionally close the split

 ![](https://i.imgur.com/l9z4tpg.png)

 - Add as many comments as needed
 - Review comments with `Octo review comments`
+  - Use <CR> to jump to the selected comment
+  - Use <c-e> to edit the selected comment
+  - Use <c-d> to delete the selected comment

 ![](https://i.imgur.com/2DKPZq9.png)